Transposing Using Personal Composer

 Okay… now that the basics are out of the way here are the details, step by step.

 - Download the Personal Composer demo.
+(Or download the .zip file instead.)
 The download is about 5.5 Mb

 - Download your chosen .pc file.
 (Not .pdf file.
 It won’t work.)